haggen/totallyacurateexchange/README.md

 # Totally Acurate Exchange

-> **Totally Acurate Exchange** is a browser based multiplayer simulation game of a simplified stock market.
+> **Totally Acurate Exchange** is a browser based multiplayer stock market simulation game.

 > [!WARNING]
 > Not ready for production yet.

-This simulation streamlines many aspects of a real stock market to make it more accessible for the player and for the developers.
-There are fewer financial instruments, limited number of fictional stocks, and a simplified order matching process and price calculation.
+The game streamlines many aspects of a real stock market to make it more accessible for the player (and for the developers 😅).
+There are fewer financial instruments, fictional stocks, and a simplified order excution process and price calculation.

-- The player can only have one portfolio at a time.
-- Stock price ranges are given by highest bid and lowest ask.
-- The game executes trades by matching bid and ask orders.
-- ...

 ## Development

-The game is broken down as:
+The game is broken down into:

 1. [Client (front-end)](./client), and;
 2. [API (back-end)](./api).

-...

 ## Legal